-An analysis of Fortune 500 manufacturers identified that companies with more than 15 strategic alliances registered twice the year-over-year revenue growth in 2019 compared with companies with fewer than 15 alliances.
+An analysis of Fortune 500 manufacturers identified that companies with more than 15 strategic alliances registered twice the year-over-year income growth in 2019 compared with companies with fewer than 15 alliances.
 These high-growth manufacturers used the word “ecosystem” in their annual reports more than three times as often as their peers.15

 The diffused nature of ecosystem benefits can often make it difficult to measure their impact on operations.
-In a standard vendor-client relationship, the solution provider is typically measured against a set of tangible metrics, many of which reflect the core metrics that the company uses to assess its performance—such as on-time project completion or realized cost savings from efficiencies gained.
+In a standard vendor-client relationship, the solution provider is typically measured against a set of tangible metrics, many of which reflect the core metrics that the company uses to assess its performance—such as on-time project completion or realised cost savings from efficiencies gained.
 With ecosystems, the metrics for partner evaluation may be specific but the benefits are often defined as “bigger picture” ones, capturing aspects of the potential of these networks to transform the way business is done.
 The surveyed executives shared the metrics they use.

 For example, the top way most manufacturers measure the value their ecosystem partners provide is by using productivity- or efficiency-related metrics.
-However, the top two benefits surveyed manufacturers report overall from having an ecosystem of partners and alliances for smart manufacturing production are “increasing the pace of new products/services delivery” and “increased revenue from products/services.”
+However, the top two benefits surveyed manufacturers report overall from having an ecosystem of partners and alliances for smart manufacturing production are “increasing the pace of new products/services delivery” and “increased income from products/services.”
 Last on the list is “reducing operational costs through greater efficiencies.”
 So, while reduced costs can be a positive outcome of working with an ecosystem for smart manufacturing, surveyed manufacturers appear to be noticing faster time to market and new channels/markets for their products through these production ecosystems.
 Figure 5 highlights some of the additional benefits experienced, further broken down by the maturity of the manufacturer’s ecosystem approach.